Leon7308/Leon7308/README.md

 * Computer Science and Data Science Grad 🎓
 * Looking for entry level opportunities, so feel free to contact me (details below) 💌
-* My Areas of interest are - Data Science, Machine Learning, Data Vizualization, Augmented Reality, and Software Development 🤓
+* My Areas of interest are - Data Science, Machine Learning, Data Vizualization, Augmented Reality, and Software Development
-* I love a new challenge 😤
+* I love a new challenge!
 <br><br>
 ### Tech Skills